helios/bioruby-gfastqc/README.md

 The API doc is online.
 For more code examples see the test files in the source tree.

+Note: at this time there is not a real API, it will follow.

 ## Project home page